 “eGEMs fills a unique void in the academic publishing world, publishing practical lessons not often published in other journals. eGEMs papers are helping transform how health care is delivered by digging into the real-world lessons of those on the front lines,” said the journal’s executive editor, Paul Wallace, M.D.
 “We’re pleased to welcome this especially important perspective to our vibrant community of multi-disciplinary experts and authors all working to improve health and health care.”

 The ongoing special section will disseminate innovative methods and strategies that advance the science of patient-centered clinical decision support from comparative effectiveness research, patient-centered outcomes research, and quality improvement studies using electronic health data and evidence.
 The journal anticipates opening the new section’s inaugural call for papers as early as next month.
-For more information, visit www.egems.org
+To recieve more information, sign up for the new section's mailing list here.
+For more information about eGEMs, visit www.egems.org